-Colgate offers three of its own Scholars Programs.
+Colgate offers two scholars programs for incoming students.
 All recipients benefit from valuable support toward learning, research, and global travel while at Colgate.

 Alumni Memorial Scholars

 Students with an exceptional academic record who will thrive by contributing to Colgate's intellectual community.